jackmerrill/maatt.fr/content/projects/southpine-wrappers.md

 While I did some freelance work at [Glitch Entertainment](https://playglitch.xyz), I worked on an API to interact with the player API and allow you to access things such as a player's level or integrate easily into tools like Discord's Rich presence SDK through a seperate client (if you wanted to do that for some reason).

-When I left Glitch this year, I gave them both SouthNode (and SouthJS, the browser-compatible version) and SouthPy.
+When I left Glitch in October 2020, I gave them both SouthNode (and SouthJS, the browser-compatible version) and SouthPy.
 Sadly, they haven't been improved any further.

+---

 ## Privacy Statement
 Your privacy is just as important as my privacy.
 And, per usual, I make it a commitment to ensure your data is handled properly and not in a privacy-friendly matter, rather a private-by-default manner.